sindresorhus/electron-util/readme.md

 //=> true
 ```

-For the "main" API, use the `/main` sub-export:
+For the “main” API, use the `/main` sub-export:

 ```ts
 import {isDev} from 'electron-util/main';